 Our revenue is derived primarily from clients in the pharmaceutical and biotechnology industries.
-Revenue from Pfizer represented 44% and 63% of our total revenue for the three-month periods ended March 31, 2006 and 2005, respectively.
-Deferred revenue from Pfizer represented 61% and 42% of total deferred revenue as of March 31, 2006 and December 31, 2005, respectively.
-Product sales relate to Advanced PEGylation Technology and inhaled insulin (Exubera®) products.
+Revenue from Pfizer Inc represented 61% and 71% of total revenue for the three-month periods ended September 30, 2006 and September 30, 2005, respectively, and 61% and 68% of total revenue for the nine-month periods ended September 30, 2006 and September 30, 2005, respectively.
+Deferred revenue from Pfizer Inc, net of deferred costs, represented 27% and 42% of total net deferred revenue as of September 30, 2006 and December 31, 2005, respectively.
+Deferred revenue from Affymax represented 42% and nil of net deferred revenue as of September 30, 2006 and December 31, 2005, respectively.
+Product sales relate to Advanced PEGylation Technology and our inhaled insulin (Exubera) products.

-Our accounts receivable balance contains trade receivables from product sales, collaborative research agreements, and Exubera® commercialization readiness revenue.
-On March 31, 2006, three different customers represented 40%, 16%, and 14% of our trade accounts receivable, respectively.
-At December 31, 2005, two different customers represented 49% and 10% of our accounts receivable, respectively.
+Our accounts receivable balance contains trade receivables from product sales, collaborative research agreements, and Exubera commercialization readiness revenue.
+On September 30, 2006, two different customers represented 58% and 12%, respectively, of our accounts receivable.
+At December 31, 2005, two customers represented 49% and 10%, respectively, of our accounts receivable.